The Best 'Saturday Night Live' Sketches of 2019

 Saturday Night Live is -- by its very nature -- a hit-or-miss enterprise.
 Even the best episodes can feature a few sketches that are duds.
 It's what happens when you're working on such a tight time frame.
 The axiom from Lorne Michaels -- as repeated by Tina Fey in her book Bossypants -- is that "The show doesn’t go on because it’s ready; it goes on because it’s 11:30."

 But even though you might have to dig around a little bit, each season has some genuine gems.
 (And any time John Mulaney hosts, the gem quotient goes way up.)
-In 2019, the show continues on with its 44th season.
-Over the course of the year we'll be compiling the sketches you need to see.
+In 2019, the show continues on with its 44th and 45th seasons.
+Here is the cream of the crop.

 21. "Extreme Baking Championship"Episode date: February 16